‘CARNIVAL OF MONSTERS’

 The original DVD special features were as follows.
 There were extended and deleted scenes from the story and the Delaware opening and closing titles that became part of an early edit of ‘Episode Two’ featured on the 2-disc Special Edition DVD.
 There was also behind-the-scenes studio footage; visual effects footage; ‘The Five Faces of Doctor Who’ trailer and the director’s amended ending to ‘Episode Four’.
 There was also an Easter Egg which was the cleaning opening titles of the Jon Pertwee era of ‘Doctor Who’.
-There was a CSO demo by producer/director Barry Letts; a ‘TARDIS-Cam No. 2’ CGI model sequence; a stereo sound audio mix option for the story; a DVD audio commentary with Katy Manning and producer/director Barry Letts and a DVD audio commentary with Peter Halliday; Cheryl Hall; Jenny McCracken; sound designer Brian Hodgson and script editor Terrance Dicks, moderated by Toby Hadoke.
+There was a CSO demo by producer/director Barry Letts; a ‘TARDIS-Cam No. 2’ CGI model sequence; a mono sound audio mix option for the story; a DVD audio commentary with Katy Manning and producer/director Barry Letts and a DVD audio commentary with Peter Halliday; Cheryl Hall; Jenny McCracken; sound designer Brian Hodgson and script editor Terrance Dicks, moderated by Toby Hadoke.
 There was an info-text commentary option to enjoy and a ‘Radio Times Listings’ PDF of the story.
 There was also a ‘coming soon’ DVD trailer for ‘Planet of the Spiders’ with Jon Pertwee, Elisabeth Sladen, Nicholas Courtney, Richard Franklin and John Levene.

 There was the ‘Destroy All Monsters!’ making-of documentary; the ‘On Target with Ian Marter’ documentary; ‘The A-Z of Gadgets and Gizmos’ guide to ‘Doctor Who’ and the ‘Mary Celeste’ documentary.
 There was also a photo gallery of the story.

-On Disc 2 of the ‘Doctor Who – The Collection – Season 10’ Blu-ray, the early edit of ‘Episode Two’; the behind-the-scenes studio footage; the visual effects footage; the director’s amending ending to ‘Episode Four’; the CSO demo; the stereo sound audio mix option for the story; the two DVD audio commentaries, the ‘Destroy All Monsters!’ making-of documentary and the ‘Radio Times Listings’ PDF can be found on there.
+On Disc 2 of the ‘Doctor Who – The Collection – Season 10’ Blu-ray, the early edit of ‘Episode Two’; the behind-the-scenes studio footage; the visual effects footage; the director’s amending ending to ‘Episode Four’; the CSO demo; the mono sound audio mix option for the story; the two DVD audio commentaries, the ‘Destroy All Monsters!’ making-of documentary and the ‘Radio Times Listings’ PDF can be found on there.
 The info-text commentary option and the photo gallery for ‘Carnival of Monsters’ have been updated for 2019 on the Blu-ray.